ibm-cloud-docs/cis/private-endpoint.md

 Before you target a private endpoint for {{site.data.keyword.cis_short_notm}}:

-1. Ensure that your {{site.data.keyword.cloud_notm}} infrastructure account is enabled for [virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf){: external}.
+1. Make sure that your {{site.data.keyword.cloud_notm}} infrastructure account is enabled for [virtual routing and forwarding (VRF)](/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf){: external}.

     When you enable VRF, a separate routing table is created for your account, and connections to and from your account's resources are routed separately on the {{site.data.keyword.cloud_notm}} network.
 To learn more about VRF technology, see [Virtual routing and forwarding on {{site.data.keyword.cloud_notm}}](/docs/dl?topic=dl-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){: external}.

-    Enabling VRF permanently alters networking for your account.
+    Enabling VRF permanently alters the networking for your account.
 Be sure that you understand the impact to your account and resources.
 After you enable
     VRF, it cannot be disabled.
     {: important}

-2. Ensure that your {{site.data.keyword.cloud_notm}} infrastructure account is enabled for [service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint){: external}.
+2. Make sure that your {{site.data.keyword.cloud_notm}} infrastructure account is enabled for [service endpoints](/docs/account?topic=account-vrf-service-endpoint#service-endpoint){: external}.

     After you enable VRF and service endpoints for your account, all existing and future {{site.data.keyword.cis_short_notm}} resources and instances become available from both the public and private endpoints.
     {: note}